Andreescu battles back to see off Mertens in New York

 The victory continues a strong-run for the 19-year-old, who clinched titles at Indian Wells in March and last month’s Canadian Open.

+“I just fought really well with what I had every single day.
+I think that’s the most important thing for me, and I’m sure for every athlete you’re not going to have good days every day.

+“So I just try my best to figure out what’s going well and what’s not and just go from there.”

-Reporting by Rory Carroll; Editing by Greg Stutchbury
+Reporting by Rory Carroll; Editing by Greg Stutchbury and Sudipto Ganguly